chaosim/Talk/README.md

 Talk
 ====

-Talk is a programming language with one defining feature: functions can accept arguments at any place not just at the end.
+Talk is a programming language with one defining feature: functions accept arguments at any place not just at the end.

-So while in most languages you have to call functions like this:
+In most languages you call functions like this:

     functionName(argument1, argument2)

-Talk lets you declare functions that can be called like this:
+Talk lets you declare them so that can be called like this:

     (argument1)functionName(argument2)

-Or this:
+Or, to given an example, like this:

     GetFirst(2)ItemsIn(12, 2, 8, 33, 9)GreaterThan(10)